Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 ------
 Budd, J. W. (2010).
 Labor relations: Striking a balance.
 New York, NY: McGraw-Hill Irwin.

 Hyman, R. (1975).
-What is Industrial Relations?
-A Marxist Introduction.
+What is industrial relations?
+A Marxist introduction.
 Palgrave Macmillan, London.

 Tapia, M., Ibsen, C. L., & Kochan, T. A. (2015).
 Mapping the frontier of theory in industrial relations: the contested role of worker representation.
 Socio-Economic Review, 13(1), 157-184.